bnjmnt4n/regjsgen/CONTRIBUTING.md

 # Contributing to regjsgen

 Contributions are always welcome.
-Before contributing, please [search the issue tracker](https://github.com/demoneaux/regjsgen/issues);
+Before contributing, please [search the issue tracker](https://github.com/bnjmnt4n/regjsgen/issues);
 your issue may have already been discussed or fixed in `master`.
 To contribute, [fork](https://help.github.com/articles/fork-a-repo/) regjsgen, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).

 ## Tests

-Include updated unit tests in the `test` directory as part of your pull request.
+Include updated unit tests in the `tests` directory as part of your pull request.

 Before running the unit tests you’ll need to install, `npm i`, [development dependencies](https://docs.npmjs.com/files/package.json#devdependencies).
 Run unit tests from the command-line via `npm test`.